rpiRobotics/stereo-sew/README.md

 # Stereographic SEW Angle

-Implementation of stereographic SEW (shoulder-elbow-wrist) angle for 7-DOF robot arms, as well as inverse kinematics solutions for a number of 7-dof arms.
+Implementation of stereographic SEW (shoulder-elbow-wrist) angle for 7-DOF robot arms as well as inverse kinematics solutions for a number of 7-dof arms from ["Redundancy parameterization and inverse kinematics of 7-DOF revolute manipulators"](https://arxiv.org/abs/2307.13122).
 The IK procedures also work with the conventional SEW angle.

 For 6-dof IK solutions see [linear-subproblem-solutions](https://github.com/rpiRobotics/linear-subproblem-solutions).
 Code in this repo depends on that code.